apache/openwhisk/proposals/POEM-1-proposal-for-openwhisk-enhancements.md

 ## Summary

-A Proposal for OpenWhisk EnhanceMent(POEM) is a way to propose and manage new features/ideas in OpenWhisk.
+Introduce a process for suggesting and implementing a substantive OpenWhisk Enhancement (POEM).
-The one who wants to include any major new feature, subsystem, piece of functionality and any breaking changes is supposed to open a proposal under this directory.
+A developer or group of developers working together to propose and implement a major new feature or functionality, a new subsystem, or a breaking change should follow the process described herein and open a proposal for consideration under this directory.

 ## Motivation